Beef tenderloin scraps or equivalent trim from top sirloin, tri-tip, etc. 2 lbs./1 Kg.

-High among these sauces are deeply darkened ones–Espagnole, Demi-glace, even just your basic beef jus bewilder home cooks, try as they might.
-Recipes in cook books tend to start off with discouraging precursors like “pick a cool and breezy day” or “instruct your butcher to provide you with some veal and beef knuckle bones, sliced, if possible.”
-As these recipes proceed to demand complicated bundles of bouquet garni and other incomprehensible terms and methods, the cook gets discouraged and gives up–mission accomplished.
+High ranking among these sauces are deeply darkened ones–espagnole, demi-glace, even just your basic beef jus all bewilder home cooks.
+Try as we might, the results are usually either gray or purple.
+Recipes in cook books start off with discouraging precursors like “pick a cool and breezy day” or “instruct your butcher to provide you with some sliced veal knuckle bones” as if they usually had some lying around.
+As these recipes proceed to demand the execution of incomprehensible procedures that untranslatable to English, the cook gets discouraged and gives up–mission accomplished.

-This is not necessary, and thanks to social media, evil though it may be, it is now easy for home cooks to get the inside scoop on all kinds of knowledge that were impossible to acquire before.
+This is not necessary.
+Thanks to social media, evil though it may be, home cooks can now get the inside scoop on all kinds of knowledge that was heretofore inaccessible.
 This sauce is one of those.
-I will tell you that I timed myself when I made this, and it took just less than half an hour.
+I will tell you that I timed myself when I made this, and it took about an hour–mostly spent waiting and watching.
 Not because I am fast–I am slow, I work out of a chair.
 Even if I COULD hurry, my stove can’t.
 My stove is no faster than anyone else’s stove, and I use the same overpriced, mediocre pans that everybody else either got for Christmas or picked up on sale.
-No teflon in my arsenal, a story for another day.
+No Teflon in my arsenal, a story for another day.

 Let’s get started!